vtex/shoreline/.github/DEVELOPMENT_GUIDE.md

 5. Retrieves the build artifacts from the cache
 6. Generates a new version of the docs website from the retrieved build artifacts
 7. Generates a release note

+## Usefull commands

+- `pnpm test` which runs all the tests in the repository.
+- `pnpm test watch` to run tests in watch mode.
+- `pnpm dev:docs` which runs the documentation site.
+- `pnpm build:docs` which builds the docs package.
+- `pnpm dev:storybook` which runs the storybook.
+- `pnpm build:storybook` which builds the storybook package.
+- `pnpm format` which runs prettier and formats the code.
+- `pnpm lint` which runs the eslint and stylelint in the code.
+- `pnpm commit` which runs the commit using the commit convention.